 When it comes to taste and texture, oat milk has a naturally sweet flavor like almond milk and is thin, much like skim milk.
-Like other nut milks, it’s usually available in several different flavors, such as chocolate or vanilla, although it’s also possible to opt for unsweetened oat milk and unflavored varieties as well.
+Like other nut milks, it’s usually available in several different flavors, such as chocolate or coffee, although it’s also possible to opt for unsweetened and unflavored varieties as well.

 Compared to regular cow’s milk, oat milk is slightly lower in calories but contains nearly double the carbs.
 Cow’s milk is also higher in protein and rich in many important vitamins and minerals.
 While many of the micronutrients in oat milk have been added in during processing, conventional milk is a natural source of many nutrients like calcium, riboflavin and vitamin B12.

 Additionally, milk from oats is a bit more limited in its potential uses.
 While both conventional milk and almond milk can be warmed up using moderate heat, oat milk becomes more thick and gelatinous when heated.
 For this reason, it may not be the ideal choice to use in place of milk for recipes that require heat, such as baked goods or hot beverages.

 1 cup gluten-free rolled oats

 4 cups water (use less water for a creamier milk)